tomzazo/azure-mqtt-temperature-telemetry/README.md

-## Azure MQTT Temperature Telemetry
+## Azure temperature telemetry via MQTT

 An example of Raspberry Pi Zero W being used to read temperature using a DS18B20 temperature sensor and report those readings to Azure IoT Hub.